TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

 When another contributor creates their own pull request, they might ask you to review their change by assigning you to the pull request as an assignee.

-To review all requests that are assigned to you, select Pull requests from the main navigation bar followed by Review requests.
+To review all requests that are assigned to you, select :guilabel:`Pull requests` from the main navigation bar followed by :guilabel:`Review requests`.

 .. image:: ../images/github-review-requests.png
    :class: with-shadow